 If every House Democrat were to vote for a clean CR, then only 17 Republican votes would be needed for such a measure to pass.

 But that would still require Republican leaders, who control the House, to allow such a measure to come for a vote.

-Rep. Peter King, R-N.Y., reiterated his desire for a vote on the clean CR to a group of reporters on Tuesday when he said: “All I know is I think this shutdown’s a bad idea and I want a clean CR.”
+Rep. Peter King, R-N.Y., reiterated this to a group of reporters on Tuesday when he said: "All I know is I think this shutdown's a bad idea and I want a clean CR."

-At least seven of the Republicans come from districts that voted for President Obama in 2012 and five others come from districts that voted for Obama in 2008 but flipped to Romney in 2012.
+At least six of the Republicans come from districts that voted for President Obama in 2012 and four others come from districts that voted for Obama in 2008 but flipped to Romney in 2012.

-These are the 19 Republicans who say they would be willing to vote for a budget that does not include any changes to Obamacare:
+According to an ABC News count, these 14 Republicans would be willing to vote for a budget that does not include any changes to Obamacare: